biku89/EDA---World-Population-Growth/README.md

 ```
 ![obraz](https://github.com/user-attachments/assets/224164dd-bc22-45df-a95f-737efef360ae)

+**Analysis:**
-**This bar plot indicates the average population growth rate for each continent.
-Africa has the highest average growth rate, followed by Asia, which aligns with the trends observed in the box plot.**
+This bar plot indicates the average population growth rate for each continent.
+Africa has the highest average growth rate, followed by Asia, which aligns with the trends observed in the box plot.

 ```python
 -- Top 10 Countries with Highest Average Growth Rate